guardian/riff-raff/riff-raff/app/docs/riffraff/s3buckets.md

 There are two steps to let riff-raff know about a new set of credentials.
 The secret access key is stored in the properties file managed by websys, keyed from the access key.

-Riff-raff decides which access key to use based on information available in the deployment info json file that is parsed at runtime.
-This file contains a host section, but also a key section - like you see below.
+Riff-raff decides which access key to use based on information available in the [deployment info json file](../magenta-lib/deployinfo) that is parsed at runtime.
+This file contains a `host` section, but also a `data` section - like you see below.

     {
       "hosts":[
         {"group":"a", "stage":"CODE", "app":"microapp-cache", "hostname":"machost01.dc-code.gnl"},
         {"group":"b", "stage":"CODE", "app":"microapp-cache", "hostname":"machost51.dc-code.gnl"},
         {"group":"a", "stage":"QA", "app":"microapp-cache", "hostname":"machost01.dc-qa.gnl"}
       ],
-        "keys":[
+      "data": {
+        "credentials:aws": [
-            {"app":"microapp-cache", "stage":"CODE", "accesskey":"AAA"},
+          {"app":"microapp-cache", "stage":"CODE", "value":"AAA"},
-            {"app":"frontend-article", "stage":"CODE", "accesskey":"CCC"},
+          {"app":"frontend-article", "stage":"CODE", "value":"CCC"},
-            {"app":"frontend-.*", "stage":"CODE", "accesskey":"BBB"},
+          {"app":"frontend-.*", "stage":"CODE", "value":"BBB"},
-            {"app":"frontend-gallery", "stage":"CODE", "accesskey":"SHADOWED"},
+          {"app":"frontend-gallery", "stage":"CODE", "value":"SHADOWED"},
-            {"app":".*", "stage":".*", "accesskey":"DDD"}
+          {"app":".*", "stage":".*", "value":"DDD"}
         ]
       }
+    }

-The key section is processed in order and the first match for the app being deployed and the stage being deployed to is used.
+In this particular case we are interested in the `credentials:aws` section.
+The dicts in this section are processed in order and the first match for the app being deployed and the stage being deployed to is selected.
 The app and stage values are regular expressions.
-Note that order is important - in the above example frontend-gallery being deployed to CODE will use key BBB, rather than SHADOWED.
+Note that order is important - in the above example frontend-gallery being deployed to CODE will use key BBB, rather than SHADOWED because it arrives at that entry first even though the latter entry is more specific.

 Allowing riff-raff access to your bucket
 ----------------------------------------